godspeedsystems/gs-documentation/docs/saarthi/advanced-usage/available-tools/attempt-completion.md

 - Results appear in a special "completion_result" UI format distinct from regular messages
 - The system waits for user feedback after presenting the result
-- Feedback is processed and returned to Roo for further refinements
+- Feedback is processed and returned to Saarthi for further refinements
 - This creates an iterative improvement cycle rather than ending the conversation
 - The UI includes special elements for providing feedback
 - Results serve as clear checkpoints in the conversation flow